gpoliko/gpoliko/README.md

 ```

 ### What am I up to? 👨‍💻
 Whether it's code or personal development, I enjoy learning and being curious.
-Currently I am working as a Test Automation Engineer with Enhance Consulting.
+Currently I am working as a Test Automation Engineer with Enhance.

 ### Let's chat
 I enjoy connecting with other people an expanding my network of learning.
 If you do too, let's catch up and have a chat!